pnp/cli-microsoft365/docs/docs/contribute/new-command/writing-the-docs.md

 - SharePoint home sites: a landing for your organization on the intelligent intranet: https://techcommunity.microsoft.com/t5/Microsoft-SharePoint-Blog/SharePoint-home-sites-a-landing-for-your-organization-on-the/ba-p/621933
 ```

-## Include into the command navigation
+## Include into the Command Navigation

 Now that your page is finished, we need to make it available from the command navigation, most commonly found on the left side of the page.
 To include this, we need to edit the file `mkdocs.yml` found in the folder `docs`.
 Navigate through the section `nav` and locate your commands command group.
 Here you can add the path to your new help page.